trendct-data/occupation-wages-states/stories/story_MN.md

 ## Worst paid jobs

-Its lowest-paying jobs include <span class='occ_title_em'>legislators</span>, <span class='occ_title_em'>waiters and waitresses</span>, and <span class='occ_title_em'>gaming dealers</span>.
+Its lowest-paying jobs include <span class='occ_title_em state'>legislators</span>, <span class='occ_title_em state'>waiters and waitresses</span>, and <span class='occ_title_em state'>gaming dealers</span>.
 After adjusting for cost of living, those occupational groups make $28,166,  $21,537, and  $20,349, respectively.

-<span class='occ_title_em'>Paperhangers</span> have seen the largest decline in wages.
+<span class='occ_title_em state'>Paperhangers</span> have seen the largest decline in wages.
 Between 1999 and 2015, the adjusted median annual salary dropped from $81,666 to $23,330.
 That's a change of about -71 percent.

-Meanwhile, <span class='occ_title_em'>first-line supervisors/managers of fire fighting and prevention workers</span> saw the sharpest increase in wages in Minnesota.
+Meanwhile, <span class='occ_title_em state'>first-line supervisors/managers of fire fighting and prevention workers</span> saw the sharpest increase in wages in Minnesota.
 Income went up 139.96 percent between 1999 and 2015 from $29,334 to $70,389.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Minnesota was among <span class='occ_title_em'>correspondence clerks</span>.
+The biggest decline for any job category in Minnesota was among <span class='occ_title_em state'>correspondence clerks</span>.
 In 1999, there were 530 employees.
 But by 2014, that figure declined 94.34 percent to 30.

 The jobs that had gained the most employees was biochemists and biophysicists.
 There were 2,600 percent more workers in 2015 as compared to 1999.
 Overall, the total number of workers grew from 40 to 1,080 in Minnesota.